Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The display will work with older gaming consoles, and for those who might want to stream content, the TV will require them to purchase a separate streaming device such as a Firestick.
 The TV’s HDMI input will allow users to connect other content sources to the TV, and thanks to high contrast, the TV shouldn’t have any challenges handling dark scenes.

 This means that a gaming TV will usually offer better image quality, faster response times, lower input lag, and higher refresh rates than the vast majority of consumer televisions.
-In addition, the top products in this category will also offer features like a dedicated game mode or variable refresh rate to further enhance the gaming experience.
+In addition, the top products in this category (not including the Hisense H4F) will also offer features like a dedicated game mode or variable refresh rate to further enhance the gaming experience.

-32-inch TVs work in the same way as traditional televisions like the 40 inch TVs.
+32-inch TVs work in the same way as traditional televisions, like 40-inch TVs.
 It connects to a gaming console or other media device using a compatible display cable.
 Once connected and powered on, your TV will display the visual signals coming from your gaming console.

 Modern TVs most commonly use liquid crystal display (LCD) technology to reproduce the images and colors coming from your gaming console.
 LCDs feature two panels of glass with a material called liquid crystal housed between them.